FEATURED ONLINE MBA PROGRAMS

 - Marketing Managers – fifth-highest number of these professionals – Bachelor's Degree in Business with a concentration in Marketing

 As part of the Kansas university system, this Pittsburg school offers public school value with a national ranking and reputation.
-This school's Master of Administration (MBA) is offered as an accelerated 12-month, full-time, on-campus degree program or as a part-time program that can be completed entirely through evening classes in two and a half years.
+This school's Master of Administration (MBA) is offered as an intensive 12-month, full-time, on-campus degree program or as a part-time program that can be completed entirely through evening classes in two and a half years.
 Both the full-time and part-time options offer a strong foundation in finance, accounting, global business, human behavior in organizations, technology, quantitative analysis and the creation and distribution of goods and services.
-You will be studying with a diverse group of colleagues drawn from backgrounds in fields such as technology, engineering, economics, sociology, psychology, political science, statistics, nursing and mathematics.
+You will study with a diverse group of colleagues drawn from backgrounds in fields such as technology, engineering, economics, sociology, psychology, political science, statistics, nursing and mathematics.

 The University of Kansas offers full-time and part-time MBA options that deliver a high-quality, nationally-recognized program.
 The traditional 49-hour on-campus experience stretches over three semesters and a summer; this program offers state-of-the-art learning through case competitions, opportunities to study abroad and internships.
 In the second semester, students select a track in finance or marketing/supply chain to add specialization to their education.
 The MBA for Working Professionals is offered on the Kansas City area campus via evening classes and can be completed in two and a half years.
 The KU MBA Alumni Network provides an active schedule of events that supports you and keeps you connected as you advance in your career.

 Guided by the theme of "intrapreneurship," the MBA program at Kansas State prepares you to take an entrepreneurial attitude and skillset and apply them to problem solving and growth initiatives in a wide variety of organizations.
 You'll be challenged inside and outside of the classroom through an approach to learning that combines concepts with experience.
 Your degree program ends with a capstone practicum: an interdisciplinary consulting project with a team of peers that requires you to apply your learning to a real-world problem.
-The 52 credit hour program can be completed within two years on a full-time schedule and within four or more years on a part-time schedule.
+The program can be completed within two years on a full-time schedule and within four or more years on a part-time schedule.
 The school offers areas of concentration in enterprise information systems, finance, general management and technology entrepreneurship.

 The W. Frank Barton School of Business at Wichita State University is the oldest and most established MBA program offered in the state.
 The traditional MBA is a 36- to 48-hour on-campus program, with classes that are offered in the evening to accommodate working professionals.
 You have the flexibility of pursuing the degree full-time or part-time.
 The school also offers an Executive MBA for executives and business owners who want to gain skills and knowledge without taking time out of their careers; classes meet on selected Saturdays for an intensive, interactive experience.
 This program is designed for completion within 20 months.